-Faculty: Contract (nontenured) faculty have a four-year evaluation process as detailed in Article 14 of the Faculty CBA (CLPCCD-FA-Agmnt-TOC-Art14-FacEval\2019-22).
+Faculty: Contract (nontenured) faculty have a four-year evaluation process as detailed in Article 14 of the Faculty CBA (CLPCCD-FA-Agmnt-TOC-Art14-FacEval_2019-22).
 This process includes annual written professional reviews, classroom visits, regular meetings, plans to address areas in need of improvement when necessary, and reviews of recommendations by second-level tenure review committees.

-The processes for regular (tenured) faculty evaluations is established in Article 15 of the Faculty CBA (CLPCCD-FA-Agmt-TOC-Art15-FacEval\2019-22).
+The processes for regular (tenured) faculty evaluations is established in Article 15 of the Faculty CBA (CLPCCD-FA-Agmt-TOC-Art15-FacEval 2019-22).
 Tenured faculty are evaluated every three years.
-The process is documented in student surveys, peer observations, faculty professional review reports, and supervisor reviews (CLPCCD-FA-Agmt-TOC-Art15-E-G-FacEval\2019-22).
+The process is documented in student surveys, peer observations, faculty professional review reports, and supervisor reviews (CLPCCD-FA-Agmt-TOC-Art15-E-G-FacEval 2019-22).
 Distance education faculty are assessed by following the same process.
 Committees to evaluate tenured faculty are made up of peers with administrative oversight, with findings forwarded to the department dean and to HR to be placed in the faculty personal file.

-Part-time unit members are evaluated during the first semester of employment during the regular academic year according to Article 18 of the Faculty CBA (CLPCCD-FA-Agrmt-Art18I-Eval\2019-22\p205, CLPCCD-FA-Agrmt-Art181-Eval\2019-22\pp203-9).
+Part-time unit members are evaluated during the first semester of employment during the regular academic year according to Article 18 of the Faculty CBA (CLPCCD-FA-Agrmt-Art18I-Eval 2019-22 p205, CLPCCD-FA-Agrmt-Art181-Eval 2019-22 p203-9).
 Thereafter, evaluation is conducted at least once every three years of employment.
-If there is a break in service for two academic years, the unit member is evaluated during the first semester of reemployment.
+If there is a break in service for two academic years, the unit member is evaluated during the first semester of re-employment.
 Special evaluations may be performed at any time, if deemed necessary by the supervisor or manager.
 The process and timeline for addressing areas of need, including action plans, are similarly outlined in the contract.

 Administrators: Administrator evaluations align to BP 7150 (CLPCCD-BP7150-Eval) and occur annually for every administrator.
-The Administrator Performance Evaluation System is a two-tiered system consisting of an annual performance evaluation process and a three-year comprehensive evaluation process (CLPCCD-HR-AdminPerfEvalSys-Overview 9-24-20 p2).
-Primary components of each process include goal setting, reporting on prior annual goals, appraisal, and formal feedback (CLPCCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCCD-HR-AdminEval-FormC-PerfAppraisal).
-The three-year Comprehensive Administrator Performance Evaluation Process also includes Form D (Administrator Self-Assessment Report) (CLPCCD-HR-AdminEval-FormD-Self-Assess-Rpt) and additional multi-rater or multisource feedback and analysis.
+The Administrator Performance Evaluation System is a two-tiered system consisting of an annual performance evaluation process and a three-year comprehensive evaluation process (CLPCCD-HR-AdminPerfEvalSys-Overview_9-24-20_p2).
+Primary components of each process include goal setting, reporting on prior annual goals, appraisal, and formal feedback (CLPCCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCD-HR-AdminEval-FromA-Goal-Obj-Dates, CLPCD-HR-AdminEval-FromA-Goal-

+Performance Evaluation Process also includes Form D (Administrator Self-Assessment Report) (CLPCCD-HR-AdminEval-FormD-Self-Assess-Rpt) and additional multi-rater or multisource feedback and analysis.
 For any areas identified with needs improvement or unsatisfactory, the supervisor works with the administrator on areas of identified improvement.